tiagomanunes/tiagomanunes.github.io/_writeups/code.md

 Before I started trying too hard, I searched for known vulnerabilities on Gunicorn 20.0.4.
 Turns out it is possible to perform [request smuggling](https://grenfeldt.dev/2021/04/01/gunicorn-20.0.4-request-smuggling/), which I had to read up on, but it didn't seem useful until I knew what to target in the first place.
 Nothing else popped up, so it looked like we were stuck trying to break free from this restricted keyword jail.

 ## Why this write-up exists
 I told you I wouldn't write these if I didn't learn anything.
 This part is where the learning happened.
-While the [Command Injections](https://academy.hackthebox.com/course/preview/command-injections) module on HTB Academy had given me plenty of ideas for bypassing exclusion lists in general, I'd never had to do this with the Python language, with which I still had a hack-something-together kind of relationship with.
+While the [Command Injections](https://academy.hackthebox.com/course/preview/command-injections) module on HTB Academy had given me plenty of ideas for bypassing exclusion lists in general, I'd never had to do this with the Python language, with which I still had a hack-something-together kind of relationship.

 Slowly going through just that one-liner above, we can find out that `import`, `os`, `(p)open`, and even `read` are restricted.
 The only other thing I knew was that anything that I could turn into a string to be interpreted would be easy to bypass with concatenation - for example, `print("os")` would be restricted, but `print("o"+"s")` wouldn't.

-This helped scan through [Hacktricks](https://book.hacktricks.wiki/en/generic-methodologies-and-resources/python/bypass-python-sandboxes/index.html?highlight=python%20sandbox#bypass-python-sandboxes)' _immense_ list of things to try, looking for what could work. `system`, `exec` and `eval` adding to the list of restrictions didn't leave that many options open, especially when trying to get a reverse shell.
+This helped with scanning through [Hacktricks](https://book.hacktricks.wiki/en/generic-methodologies-and-resources/python/bypass-python-sandboxes/index.html?highlight=python%20sandbox#bypass-python-sandboxes)' _immense_ list of things to try, looking for what could work under these limitations. `system`, `exec` and `eval` adding to the list of restrictions didn't leave that many options open, especially when trying to get a reverse shell.
 One thing that stood out was that despite not being able to use `import`, I was able to use `sys.modules["<some module>"]`.
 Together with the string concatenation trick, that got us _very_ close to a reverse shell.

 I started from the following reverse shell example from [Revshells](https://revshells.com):
 ```